 If you are using a digital camera:

-* Please make sure camera is set to highest resolution.
+* Please set the camera to the highest resolution.

 * Natural light is best.
-Try to take photo during peak daylighthours.
+Try to take a photo during peak daylight hours.

 * If using a flash, stay in the flash range.
 Pictures taken out of flash range will